informalsystems/hermes/docs/architecture/adr-012-ibc-relayer-v2.md

 With that, the batch worker attempts to consolidate the three `RecvPacket` messages into a single batch.
-However, there is also a configuration for batch size limit, and for our scenario, the batch size limit exceeds after two `RecvPacket` messages are batched.
+However, there is also a configuration for batch size limit, and for our simplified scenario, the batch size limit exceeds after two `RecvPacket` messages are batched.
 Therefore, the batch worker sends the three messages as two batches instead of one.
 The first batch would contain the first and second `RecvPacket` messages, while the second batch contains the third `RecvPacket` messages.